 For 20 minutes, soft-spoken Maria instructs YouTube viewers on the art of folding towels.
-Only her hands, a glossy black table, and a towel are visible throughout the video, which has more than 400,000 views.
+Only her hands, a glossy black table, and a towel are visible throughout the video, which has more than 1.3 million views.
 The video isn't popular because a rash of folks are dying to learn how to fold towels.
 Instead, it's because an increasing number of people report experiencing autonomous sensory meridian response (ASMR), a whole body tingling that listening to soft, monotone voices can trigger.

 ASMR is a self-reported neurological experience that causes people who have it to experience "brain orgasms,” a tingling, pleasurable sensation that begins at the head or neck and works its way throughout the body.
 The most common triggers of this sensation include educational videos, having one’s hair cut, feeling empathetic, enjoying music or art, listening to slow, enunciated speech, and experiencing close personal contact.
 In the world of ASMR, Bob Ross and NPR hosts constitute porn.
 People with ASMR say it feels pleasant and loads of people watch and re-watch seemingly dull videos to spark an ASMR episode.

 While people with ASMR quite passionately agree that the phenomenon exists, science isn't so sure.
 There are zero articles about autonomous sensory meridian response on PubMed, the clearinghouse for peer-reviewed scholarly medical articles, and many doctors think the experience is bunk.
 But Steve Novella, director of general neurology at Yale School of Medicine, says it likely exists, but it just hasn't been classified yet.
 He writes on NeuroLogical Blog: